gnebbia/gdb_tutorial/README.md

 # GDB Tutorial

-## Intro
+## Introduction

-Debuggins is the art and science of finding and eliminating bugs in software, bugs can be simple functional issues or can have security implications.
-When we compile a program automatically we have no debugging symbols, in order to open a program with gdb we
+Debugging is the art and science of finding and eliminating bugs in software.
+Bugs can be simple functional issues or in some cases have security implications. gdb is a famous debugger included in many UNIX or UNIX-like systems.
-do:
+Let's see in these notes, how to use gdb properly in order to effectively debug software.

+In order to open a program with gdb we do:
 ```sh
  gdb ./programName
  # opens programName with gdb